athreyc/Pipeline-Build/README.md

 ##Build

 &nbsp;&nbsp;&nbsp;&nbsp;The following sub-sections describe how to create and configure the build server and the development environment.

+Note: nd4j project has been used as the application

 ###1.
 Environment and tools setup: